 But NumPy is not only important for machine learning and data science.
-More conservative areas are relying on it, too.
+More conservative areas rely on it, too.
 People use NumPy in maths, electrical engineering, high-performance computing, simulations, and many more areas.

 Here is an example from the official documentation of Python’s plotting library Matplotlib (slightly restyled ;)).
 You can see a small script that plots a linear, quadratic, and cubic function.
 It uses only two libraries: Matplotlib and … NumPy!

 import numpy as np import matplotlib.pyplot as plt # evenly distributed data between 0 and 1 x = np.arange(0., 1., 0.1) # xkcd-styled plot plt.xkcd() # linear, quadratic, and cubic plots plt.plot(x, x, 'v-', x, x**2, 'x-', x, x**3, 'o-') plt.savefig("functions.jpg") plt.show()

 Wherever you go in data science with Python, NumPy is already there!